robang74/isar.priv/README.md

 ### License

+Almost all the files are under MIT license or GPLv2/2+ and the others are in the public domain due to their simplicity and/or standardisation like system configuration.
+However the composition of these files is protected by the GPLv3 license (since January 4th, 2023).

+This means that everyone can use a single MIT licensed file or a part of it under the MIT license terms.
+Instead, using two of them or two parts of them implies that you are using a subset of this collection.
+Thus a derived work of this collection which is licensed under the GPLv3 also.

+The GPLv3 license applies to the composition unless you are the original copyright owner or the author of a specific unmodified file.
+This means that every one that can legally claim rights about the original files maintains its rights, obviously.
+So, it should not need to complain with the GPLv3 license applied to the composition.
+Unless, the composition is adopted for the part which had not the rights, before.

-The same of the original project exept for a specific file which is "all rights reserved, but fair use allowed", here:
+An exception is this specific file which is "all rights reserved, but fair use allowed", here:

 * [expand-last-partition.sh](meta/recipes-support/expand-on-first-boot/files/expand-last-partition.sh) which is different among branches, check which one you are using